Updated May 25th, 2017

 What change would make it better?

-Q3’s redesign should address most of our concerns with the outgoing model, namely its back-of-the-pack fuel economy and lack of driver-assistance features.
+Q3’s upcoming redesign should address most of our concerns with the outgoing model, namely its back-of-the-pack fuel economy and lack of driver-assistance features.
 Hopefully these will come along with reduced starting prices.
-A $30,000 figure would make more sense, giving the new Q3 a better chance of piquing consumer interest, which Audi needs if it hopes to make headway against the class-leading Lexus NX.
+A $30,000 figure would make more sense, giving the new Q3 a better chance of piquing consumer interest, which Audi needs if it hopes to make headway against the top-selling Lexus NX.